scalacenter/scalafix/website/src/main/tut/docs/users/installation.md

 - `-Yrangepos` is mandatory for `semanticdb` information gathering,
 - `-Xplugin-require:semanticdb` tells scalac to fails if it can't load the `semanticdb` plugin,
-- `-Xplugin:PLUGIN/semanticdb-scalac_2.12.3-2.0.1.jar` give the path where the `semanticdb` jar can be found,
+- `-Xplugin:PLUGIN/semanticdb-scalac_{{ site.scala212 }}-{{ site.scalametaVersion }}.jar` give the path where the `semanticdb` jar can be found,
-- `-Ywarn-unused-import` is not mandatory, but needed for rule `RemoveUnusedImports` below.
+- `-Ywarn-unused-import` is not mandatory, but it is needed for rule `RemoveUnusedImports` in below example.
+In general, you should always look specific mandatory `scalac` flags for configured rules.

-After compilation, you must have a `target/classes/META-INF/semanticdb/`
+After compilation, double check that there exists a directory `target/classes/META-INF/semanticdb/` containing files with the `.semanticdb extension.

 *Important note*: you will need to recompile to get up to date `semanticdb` information after each modification.

+You can also specify the sourceroot with `-P:semanticdb:sourceroot:/path/to/sourceroot`.

 ### Run scalafix-cli

-Install and use `scala-fix` as explained above.
+Install and use `scalafix` as explained above.
 One important note is that you need to give `--sourceroot` with the root path the same as the path where you ran your `mvn clent test` command.
 This may be confusing when you are on a multi-module project.
 For example, if your project is:

 ```